-Construction of dock structures for the private noncommercial use of the owner, lessee, or contract purchaser of single- and multi-family residences are exempt from the requirement for a Substantial Development Permit pursuant to RCW 90.58.030(3)(e)(vii) and WAC 173-27-040(2)(h).
-A dock is a landing and moorage facility for watereraft and does not include recreational decks, storage facilities or other appurtenances.
-This exception applies if the fair market value of the dock does not exceed (I) twenty thousand dollars (\$20,000) for docks that are constructed to replace existing docks and are of equal or lesser square footage that the existing dock being replaced; or (II) ten thousand dollars for all other docks constructed in fresh waters.
-However, if subsequent construction occurs within five (5) years of completion of the prior construction, and the combined fair market value of the subsequent and prior construction exceeds the amount specified in either (I) or (II) above, the subsequent construction shall be considered a substantial development.
-All dollar thresholds will be adjusted for inflation by the State Office of Financial Management every five (5) years, beginning July 1, 2018, based upon changes in the consumer price index during that time period, and this change is hereby incorporated by reference.\( \)
+Construction of a dock, including a community dock, designed for pleasure craft only, for the private noncommercial use of the owner, lessee, or contract purchaser of single-family and multiple-family residences.
+A dock is a landing and moorage facility for watercraft and does not include recreational decks, storage facilities or other appurtenances.

+- The City will review all development proposals for overwater structures to determine if the proposal is or is not exempt from the requirement for a Substantial Development Permit per WAC 173-27-040.
+This exemption applies in freshwater when the fair market value of the dock does not exceed: - A) Twenty-two thousand five hundred dollars (\$22,500) for docks that are constructed to replace existing docks, and are of equal or lesser square footage than the existing dock being replaced; or - B) Eleven thousand two hundred dollars (\$11,200) for all other docks constructed in fresh waters.

-The City will review all development proposals for overwater structures to determine if:
+However, if subsequent construction occurs within five years of completion of the prior construction, and the combined fair market value of the subsequent and prior construction exceeds the amount specified above, the subsequent construction shall be considered a substantial development for the purpose of this chapter.

-- The proposal is or is not exempt from the requirement for a Substantial Development Permit per WAC 173-27-040; - The proposal is suitably located and designed and that all potential impacts have been recognized and mitigated such that there is no net loss of shoreline ecological functions; and - 3) The proposal is consistent with the intent, policies, and regulations of the SMA, the SMP Guidelines, and this SMP.
+- 2) The proposal is suitably located and designed and that all potential impacts have been recognized and mitigated such that there is no net loss of shoreline ecological functions; and - 3) The proposal is consistent with the intent, policies, and regulations of the SMA, the SMP Guidelines, and this SMP.